DavidFRodgers/firstboot/README.md

 `# ./firstboot-server`

 Clone your template, and start the clone.
+Return to the computer running firstboot-server.
+You will be prompted to enter the configuration for the client. (note: when entering the ssh key, enter the full text of the key, not a file location containing a key).
+When complete, the client will reboot with the new configuration.